 A lasting imprint on El Paso was created by an extensive system of streetcars.
 The earliest streetcars, beginning in 1882, were mule-drawn.
 Electric streetcars began running in 1902, and the first rubber-tired bus appeared in 1925.
-The last streetcar, an international line that ran a circular loop that crossed over into Ciudad Juárez on Stanton Street and back north on El Paso Street, ended service in 1974.
+The last streetcar, an international line that ran down Mesa Street and crossed over to Juárez, ended service in 1974.